tikv/website/content/blog/monthly-june-2020.md

 ## Releases

-This month our team made 4 releases!
+This month our team made four releases.

 You can review the changelogs here: